ASC 842 Lease Accounting Tax Impact Explained

 ROU asset and lease liability accounts are being added to the balance sheet for the first time for book purposes.
 The book and tax basis for the associated leases will need to be tracked going forward to calculate and record resulting deferred tax assets and liabilities.

 Companies should involve tax resources early in the process of planning for lease accounting compliance.
-Ask your lease accounting software provider to explain how clients have addressed tax implications.
-Partner with a lease accounting software provider that offers reporting features, experience and expert advice.
+Ask your ASC 842 software provider to explain how other clients have addressed tax implications in their lease portfolios.